being0/backbase_kalah/README.md

 #### * KalahGameService

 Kalah game service is the logic of the application.
-It persists orders using KalahGameRepository.
+It persists KalahGame using KalahGameRepository.
 Kalah game service to the move operation in a lock block that is provided by LockProvider interface.
 LockProvider insures that we won't have race condition and kalahGame won't be inconsistent.